 • Incorporate terms from the job posting.
 This demonstrates that you have read and understand the job requirements.

-• Provide supply contact details at conclusion of the letter.
+• Provide supply contact details after the letter.
 Put your name, address, phone number, and email so employers can contact you with ease.

 Don't: